Most Decatur city water homeowners don't need a water softener

 US Water Systems BodyGuard Plus

-Premium whole-house filter using catalytic carbon media.
-Removes chloramine (Decatur uses chloramine disinfection), pesticides, VOCs, lead, bacteria, and cysts.
-No electricity, no waste water.
-Stronger broad-spectrum coverage than the SimPure for those wanting maximum protection.
+Premium catalytic carbon whole-house filter.
+Removes chloramine, pesticides, VOCs, lead, bacteria, and cysts.
+No electricity, no wastewater.
+Broader coverage than the SimPure for homeowners wanting maximum protection.

 Shop BodyGuard Plus →Layer 2 — Under-Sink RO for PFAS at the Drinking Tap

-The KDF and carbon filters above significantly reduce industrial contaminants and chloramine, but they do not remove PFAS (per- and polyfluoroalkyl substances).
+KDF and carbon filters reduce industrial contaminants and chloramine, but they do not remove PFAS.
 An under-sink reverse osmosis system is required for PFAS removal at the drinking water level.
-The 2026 Sierra Club report found PFAS in 88% of Alabama surface water — Decatur's Tennessee River source is included.
+The 2026 Sierra Club report found PFAS in 88% of Alabama surface water.

 Frizzlife PD600 TAM3 — Tankless RO + Alkaline

 600 GPD tankless RO with real-time TDS display.
-Removes PFAS through the RO membrane and handles chloramine in the pre-filter stage.
-The TAM3 alkaline filter adds minerals back and raises pH to 7.5–9.
-NSF/ANSI 58 certified.
-At Decatur's lower incoming TDS (soft water), the membrane produces very pure output — the TDS display will show noticeably low readings.
+Removes PFAS through the RO membrane and handles chloramine in the pre-filter.
+TAM3 alkaline filter adds minerals back.
+NSF/ANSI 58 & 372 certified.
+At Decatur's lower incoming TDS, the membrane produces very pure output.

 Shop Frizzlife PD600 TAM3 →